 Travelers should feel comfortable walking two to six miles over the course of each day, spending time in nature, remaining on their feet for long periods of time, and sometimes walking on uneven terrain.

 In New Zealand, summer lasts from November until March, with January and February being the warmest months.
 The rain in New Zealand is geographic in nature; the west coast is wetter than the east, so you’ll typically experience a mixed bag as you move throughout the country.
+Rain can happen at any time of year, and it is not uncommon to experience three seasons in one day.
 We like to think that there's no such thing as bad weather—only bad preparation!
 Pack well and you'll be happy.

 We can cater to all dietary restrictions and allergies—just let us know at the time of booking.
 We’ll eat out at local restaurants and dine in with delicious home-cooked meals prepared by our guide.
 Lunches are often picnic-style and eaten outdoors, while breakfasts are family-style.
 We’ll have a snack basket on the bus and water available at all times.